Kratom Overdose Symptoms, Risk Factors, Prevention, and Treatment

 Kratom (Mitragyna speciosa) is a psychoactive botanical substance derived from a tree native to Southeast Asia and certain areas of Africa.
-Kratom has long been used in traditional medicine, but more recently, the drug has seen more widespread use throughout the world for medicinal and recreational purposes, for issues such as 1:
+Kratom has long been used in traditional medicine, but more recently, the drug has seen more widespread application throughout the world for medicinal and recreational purposes.
+It may be used for issues such as:1

 - Intestinal problems.

 - Opioid withdrawal.

 Is Kratom Safe?

 Some of the active chemical components in kratom bind to and activate opioid receptors the brain, which helps explain the substance’s ability to elicit pain relief and euphoria.1 The full pharmacologic properties of kratom aren’t fully understood, and there remains a great deal of debate over the safety of the drug.
 In fact, the National Institute on Drug Abuse (NIDA) has identified kratom as an emerging drug of abuse.
 This is due in large part to numerous studies having found that kratom use is associated with psychosis, seizures, and even death.
 The Drug Enforcement Administration (DEA) confirmed that kratom was involved in 15 deaths from 2014 to 2016.2 However, there are no published studies about how much kratom it takes to overdose, so it is difficult to determine how much is safe to consume.1